Budbrooke: Budbrooke today

 The original six shops in Hampton Magna included a newsagent, a hardware store, a VG shop, a greengrocer, a hairdresser and a butcher's shop.
-Today, three units remain: a combined Post Office, newsagent and Costcutter's mini mart; a beauty salon; and The Open Door, a Christian cafe, meeting centre and fair trade products shop sponsored by St. Michael's Church.
+Today, three units remain: a combined Post Office, newsagent and mini mart; a beauty salon; and The Open Door, a Christian cafe, meeting centre and fair trade products shop sponsored by St. Michael's Church.
 Housing has been built on the site of the other three units.
-The former local pub (originally called The 'Bout Time, because of the time it took the brewer to decide to build it) was named after Montgomery of Alamein, and was known to locals affectionately as "The Monty".
-It contains a collection of photographs and other memorabilia of the Royal Warwickshire Regiment including many photographs of Montgomery, and relics of the North African Campaign.
-In early 2013, the Montgomery of Alamein closed its door for the last time and then underwent an redevelopment by an Asian businessman who also owns the local Costcutter's mini mart.
-It is now an Indian bar/restaurant/takeaway that after several name changes was re-branded The Barracks Bar Indian Restaurant.

 Hampton Magna Athletic F.C was established in the 1969/70 season, they are now known as just Hampton Magna F.C.
 Their current home ground is Aylesford School.
 Their club crest is the same as Budbrooke Primary School's, the famous Antelope which is the Royal Warwickshire Regiment insignia.
 They are still going and in the 2019/20 season they celebrated their 50th anniversary.
 Their kit colours are black and gold (home) and red (away).
 They currently play in Tracey Thomas Leamington Spa and District Sunday Football League 2.
 In 2019 they won The Division 2 Cup at Racing Club Warwick.
 In 2017 they won Division 3 winning in the last game of the season to gain promotion.
 Central Ajax F.C. of the Midland Football League play within the parish boundaries.